mohawk2/data-transform/README.md

 ## Comments

-Any `#` character up to the end of that line will be a comment, and ignored.
+Any `--` sequence up to the end of that line will be a comment, and ignored.

 # DEBUGGING